itxchy/FCC-Simon/README.md

 The classic Simon game in JavaScript

-##Installation
+## Installation

-Just clone this repository.
+Clone this repository.

 ## Setup